-Participants will be able to use listening devices during the running of the Half Marathon and 10 Miler, but they do so at their own risk.
+Participants will be able to use listening devices during the running of the Half Marathon, 10 Miler, or 5K, but they do so at their own risk.
 Runner safety is, and will continue to be, the priority for all of our events.
 To ensure a safe and enjoyable race for everyone, we ask that you please be mindful of the other participants and race personnel.

 You MUST be aware of your surroundings at all times and this includes being able to hear any verbal warnings/instructions from police/course officials or the sound of any vehicles and other participants on the course.
 The abuse of portable headphone devices can result in disqualification.
 Abuse refers to being so distracted that you become a hazard to yourself, your fellow participants, spectators, course marshals, finish line officials, medical personnel, other race officials, police personnel or vehicle traffic.